• Home

 Where to find Chuck Eye Steak

 This continues to be one of our favorite dinners.
-I’ve yet to find a great chuck eye steak price anywhere locally but Kroger, so if you’re struggling to make your “poor man’s ribeye” poor enough, check there.
+I’ve yet to find a great chuck eye steak price anywhere locally but Kroger, so if you’re struggling to make your “poor man’s ribeye” poor enough, check there or your local butcher.

 I just loaded my freezer with 5 twin packs of boneless chuck steaks that were marked down for clearance.
 Best of luck!